 In the book and film, Slavery by Another Name, Douglas Blackmon explains how many businesses and local police departments used the exception for people who committed a crime to continue to exploit Black labor and knowledge.
 Blackmon is interviewed on this July 11, 2008 segment of Democracy Now! below.

 Many teachers use the documentary 13th by award-winning filmmaker Ava DuVernay to examine mass incarceration through the lens of race.
-The film includes the history of convict leasing, the Jim Crow era disenfranchisement and lynchings of African Americans, the war on drugs, and the prison-industrial complex.
+The film includes the history of convict leasing, the Jim Crow era disenfranchisement and lynching of African Americans, the war on drugs, and the prison-industrial complex.